12 Month Notice to End Tenancy

 Good Faith Requirement

 A landlord who is ending a tenancy to convert a manufactured home park must end the tenancy in good faith which means the landlord has honest intentions and no ulterior motive to take advantage of a situation.
 The landlord must honestly intend to use the rental site for the purposes stated on the notice to end the tenancy.

-- Policy Guideline – Ending a Manufactured Home Tenancy Agreement, Landlord Use of Property (PDF)
+- Policy Guideline – Ending a Manufactured Home Tenancy Agreement, Landlord Use of Property (PDF 7.2 MB)

-When a landlord ends a tenancy to convert a manufactured home park, the landlord must give each tenant the equivalent of 12 months’ rent on or before the date the notice requires the tenant to remove the manufactured home from the park.
+When a landlord ends a tenancy to convert a manufactured home park, the landlord must give the tenant compensation in the amount of $20,000 on or before the effective date of the notice.

 Move Out Date

 A tenant is required to vacate the manufactured home site on or before 1 p.m. on the effective date of the notice.
 The tenant can vacate earlier than the date stated on the notice if they give the landlord at least 10 days’ written notice and pay the rent up to the move-out date.
 Where the tenant has already paid a full month’s rent, the landlord must refund the unused portion of the rent as well as pay any compensation required.